Klatretøsen: Reception

 The film has been recognised as "a good film for kids" and "all good fun".

 Accolades

 The film won the Starboy award for the best children's film at Oulu International Children's and Youth Film Festival in 2002.
 It won the Robert Award for Best Children's Film at the 2003 Robert Awards.

+American remake

+An American remake of this Danish blockbuster was released in 2004 titled Catch That Kid.